pngo1997/Document-Clustering-using-K-Means/README.md

-# 🏗️ Text Clustering using K-Means
+# 🏗️ Document Clustering using K-Means

 ## 📜 Overview
 This project performs **unsupervised clustering** on a subset of the **20 Newsgroups dataset**, which contains **2,500 documents** belonging to one of five categories: